-^{}North American rights sold to Ballantine

 ^{}UK rights sold to Allen & Unwin

-NERVOUS by Jen Soriano (Essays)

-DELIVERY: JANUARY 2023

-In NERVOUS, Jen explores the chronic pain and co-morbid nervous system conditions that she's lived with for many years, tracing their origins back, through epigenetics, to the collective trauma her family experienced under colonization in the Philippines.
+NERVOUS by Jen Soriano (Essays) PUBLICATION: AUGUST 2023 In NERVOUS, Jen explores the chronic pain and co-morbid nervous system conditions that she's lived with for many years, tracing their origins back, through epigenetics, to the collective trauma her family experienced under colonization in the Philippines.
 Using her experience as a trained historian and scientist, Jen offers readers a window into the ways that pain can become both embodied and inherited, and offers new hope for healing on a societal scale.
 Jen Soriano (she/they) is an award-winning Filipinx-American essayist whose work has appeared or is forthcoming in the Believer, Mother Jones and Waxwing, among other outlets.
 She is the author of the chapbook Making the Tongue Dry and is the recipient of the 2019 Penelope Niven Creative Nonfiction Prize from the Center for Women Writers and the 2019 Fugue Prose Prize.
 Jen was also a finalist in the 2019 Ploughshares Emerging Writers Contest, judged by Leslie Jamison.
 She has been awarded fellowships from Hugo House, the Vermont Studio Center, and Jack Jones Literary Arts.

-North American rights sold to Amistad

-THE WORLD OF PONSIDE by Mary Helen Stefaniak (Novel)
+THE WORLD OF PONDSIDE by Mary Helen Stefaniak (Novel)